Sigbog has been playing League of Legends since Season 1 and is currently a Grandmaster level jungler.

 Overall, this means fewer early team fights, more turret pushing, and a more strict laning phase duration.

-- Jungle presence will likely cause less of a snowball given they won't be able to take down turrets easily.
-But with the plate gold you can expect no change in the amount of jungle attention that is given.
+- Some changes to jungling: Jungle presence will likely cause less of a snowball, given that they won't be able to take down turrets easily.
+But with the plate gold, you can expect no change in the amount of jungle attention that is given.
 If anything, you can expect junglers to push to towers more often rather than just getting a kill, some farm, and leaving.

 Rift Herald vs. Turret Plates